 The Prisoner utilises ideas and concepts then at the forefront of science fiction writing’s emergent schizotic edge and for television, has been and remains unquestionably seminal.
 In many respects a kind of template pre-cursor for even today’s most ambitious screen stories, its conceptual leaps and overall ambition continuing to inspire writers at the forefront of production.

-Many norms of referentiality in story are removed, we are beyond customary markers of identity and never learn the Prisoner’s name, we never learn which power is behind the Village (generalising proceedings among the individual stories of State to the State itself), there is never a romantic story as such involving No.6.
+Many norms of referentiality in story are removed, we are beyond customary markers of identity and never learn the Prisoner’s name, we never learn which power is behind the Village (generalising proceedings among the individual stories of state to the state itself – but always and necessarily in opposition), there is never a romantic story as such involving No.6.
 As much as the story is about each of its adventures and contests, for its finale, it makes definitive that which in earlier episodes had been episodic (and thus from that to the re-settable).
 A leap of abstraction towards orienting The Prisoner as an ontological mystery and yet whose central conceit revealed is clear in expression.